Foods to Avoid in type 2 Diabetes

 What is the best food to control diabetes?

-Fiber-rich foods like green leafy vegetables, whole grains, nuts, and lentils help regulate blood sugar.
+Fiber-rich foods like green leafy vegetables, whole grains, nuts, lentils, and beans help regulate blood sugar and improve insulin sensitivity.